Taking Courses Over the Summer

 ** Skills courses must be completed with a C- or better.

-Student Records will evaluate the student’s transcript with respect to the above requirements and subsequently send an acceptance or rejection letter via United States mail and email.
+Student Records will evaluate the student’s transcript with respect to the above requirements and send an acceptance or rejection letter via email.

-If you have any questions about regional transfer, please contact Student Records by email or by phone at 412-624-6776.
+If you have any questions about regional relocation, please contact Lisa Schoon within Student Records by email, or by phone at 412-383-0590.